Port Sudan Red Sea, Sudan Travel Guide

 Suakin Island is evidence of Sudan's rich trading history and unique coral architecture.

 Local SIM cards are generally available from Zain, MTN, and Sudani.
-You will need your passport for registration.
+You must have your passport for registration.
 Network coverage can be unstable.

-Internet cafes are hard to find.
+Internet small restaurants are hard to find.
 Wi-Fi in hotels can be slow.
 Mobile data is often the most reliable internet access.

 Government offices operate Sunday-Thursday, 8 AM - 3 PM.
 Banks generally open 8:30 AM - 2 PM.
-Shops often close for an afternoon siesta.
+Shops often close for one afternoon siesta.

-Islamic holidays like Eid al-Fitr and Eid al-Adha influence schedules.
-National holidays include Independence Day (Jan 1).
+Islamic holidays like Eid al-Fitr and Eid-Adha influence schedules.
+National holidays include National Day of independence (Jan 1).

 Greeting locals.